boozttechnologybaltics/smartfocus/README.md

 $api = new Notification(new CurlClient());

 $response = $api->send(
-    'email@example.com',
+    'email@example.com',       // Recipient
-    'The encrypt value provided in the interface',
-    'he ID of the Template',
+    'abcdefg',                 // Encrypt value provided in the interface '132456',                  // ID of the Template
-    'The random value provided for the template', array('firstname' => 'John', 'lastname' => 'Smith'), // pass dynamic parameters as an array 'YYYY-MM-DD HH:MM:SS' // optional
+    '123456789',               // Random value provided for the template array(                     // Dynamic parameters as an array 'firstname' => 'John',
+        'lastname' => 'Smith'
+    ),
-    'The key you wish to update, normally its email' // optional 'The type of synchronization that should be carried out' // optional );
+    'YYYY-MM-DD HH:MM:SS' // optional, The time you wish to send 'email'               // optional, the key you wish to update, normally its email 'NOTHING'             // optional, The type of synchronization );
 ```